kumahq/kuma-website/docs/docs/dev/explore/observability.md

 Most telemetry components don't have a hierarchical setup like Prometheus.
 If you want to have a central view of everything you can set up the system in global and have each zone send their data to it.
-Because zone is present in dataplane tags you shouldn't be worried about metrics, logs and traces overlapping between zones.
+Because zone is present in data plane tags you shouldn't be worried about metrics, logs and traces overlapping between zones.